Orlando, Florida: Sports

-Camping World Stadium (the former Citrus Bowl stadium) hosts two annual college football bowl games: the Citrus Bowl and the Cheez-It Bowl.
+Camping World Stadium (the former Citrus Bowl stadium) hosts two annual college football bowl games: the Citrus Bowl and the Pop-Tarts Bowl.
 It also hosted the 1998 Major League Soccer All-Star Game.
 Orlando is the host city for the annual Florida Classic, one of the largest FCS football classics in the nation.
 It also began hosting the National Football League's Pro Bowl, as well as a series of FBS kickoff games called the Orlando Kickoff, in 2016.
+In 2018, the Orlando Apollos with the Alliance of American Football (AAF) played at Camping World Stadium.
+Headed by renowned coach Steve Spurrier, the team only lasted one season before the league filed for bankruptcy in Week 8 of a 10-week projected season.
+They ended their only season with a record of 7–1 and 5–0 in conference play.
+Camping World Stadium then hosted the Orlando Guardians of the XFL in 2023 finishing their only season with a record of 1–9.
+At the end of the season, the USFL and the XFL were planning on merging leagues and it was announced that the Guardians would not be part of said merger.

-Exploria Stadium, home of the Orlando City Soccer Club and Orlando Pride, also hosts one FBS college bowl game, The Cure Bowl, and hosted the 2019 MLS All-Star Game.
+Inter&Co Stadium, home of the Orlando City Soccer Club and Orlando Pride, also hosts one FBS college bowl game, The Cure Bowl, and hosted the 2019 MLS All-Star Game.

-Orlando is home to many notable athletes former and present, including baseball players Carlos Peña, Frank Viola, Ken Griffey Jr. and Barry Larkin; basketball players Shaquille O'Neal and Tracy Mcgrady; soccer players Alex Morgan, Marta, Nani and Kaká; and many golfers, including Tiger Woods, Mark O'Meara and Arnold Palmer.
+Orlando is home to many notable athletes former and present, including baseball players Carlos Peña, Frank Viola, Ken Griffey Jr. and Barry Larkin; basketball players Shaquille O'Neal and Tracy McGrady; soccer players Alex Morgan, Marta, Nani and Kaká; and golfers, including Tiger Woods, Mark O'Meara and Arnold Palmer.

 The annual Community Effort Orlando (CEO) is the second-biggest fighting game tournament of the country.
 Having grown since its introduction in 2010, the event got over 4,000 attendees from more than 25 countries in 2016.

-In 2020, the remaining games of the 2019–20 NBA season were arranged to be played in the NBA Bubble at the ESPN Wide World of Sports Complex in Orlando suburb Bay Lake, Florida.
+In 2020, the remaining games of the 2019–20 NBA season were arranged to be played in the NBA Bubble at the ESPN Wide World of Sports Complex in the Orlando suburb of Bay Lake.

-Government and politics
+The following are the major professional sports teams in the Orlando metropolitan area:

-Municipal government
+Government

 Orlando is governed via the mayor-council system the mayor is a strong-mayor.
 The mayor is elected in a citywide vote.
 The six members of the city council are each elected from districts.